lsst-dm/prompt_processing/doc/playbook.rst

 .. note::

-   We used to be able to make changes in Argo by directly patching the Kubernetes config for specific Service/ScaledJob nodes.
+   We used to be able to make changes in Argo by directly patching the Kubernetes config for specific ScaledJob nodes.
    This is no longer safe, because there are multiple components that need to share certain configs.
    Always do your updates either in Argo's Parameters view or in ``values*.yaml`` files.